Ashimkayal4/Sports-equipment-client-side/README.md

 **Live link :** https://assignment-ten-72073.web.app/

 EquiSports is an online store dedicated to providing sports enthusiasts with top-quality sports equipment, from gear to apparel.
 The platform allows customers to browse, purchase, and manage sports accessories with ease.
-The website supports user authentication and a seamless product management experience for users.
+The website supports user authentication and a seamless product management experience for users

 ## Features